The Worlds Premiere Authority on Yeast Infections

 Other than getting skin yeast on his penis, men are at significant risk to develop further health problems from yeast.
 During sex, the male’s urethra is exposed and vulnerable to a urinary tract infection from an infected female.
 In some cases yeast can travel up the urethral canal and settle in the prostate, bladder and kidneys but this is pretty rare.

 Men can get skin yeast on their penis and be completely unaware they are infected.
 This type of male yeast infection can lie dormant because the outside of the skin is about 77 degrees.
-But once the penis is in the vaginal canal, it can cause a vaginal yeast infection in the woman.
+But once the penis is in the vaginal canal, which is a very warm and inviting place for yeast, it can cause a vaginal yeast infection in the woman.
 If your significant other gets vaginal yeast infections when you have sex with her, the chances are very very good that you have skin yeast on your penis and possibly in your urinary tract.

 Many of the causes of male yeast infection are the same for any other yeast infection including sex.
 Most often the good bacteria to yeast ratio in your digestive system becomes unbalanced, allowing the yeast fungi to thrive and spread to other parts of the body.